Kangaroo Island: Air transport

 In competition with the larger aircraft, and generally with more flexible timetables, a succession of smaller airlines from the 1970s tried with varying success to maintain a 'second string' presence.
 Island Air and Pagas operated briefly in the 1970s, whilst the most successful, Emu Airways, commenced in 1980 and made its final flight in November 2005.
 Emu flew Piper Chieftain aircraft to Kingscote, American River, Penneshaw and Parndana, before air regulations dictated abandonment of all airstrips except Kingscote.
 Air Kangaroo Island (formerly Air Transit), flew Cessna 402s to the Island in the 1990s.

 From 1986 to 1990, Lloyd Aviation operated Embraer EMB 110 Bandeirante aircraft, before flying the Short 330.
 For several years in the 1980s, Commodore Airlines (eventually becoming State Air) offered another alternative service.
 QantasLink briefly operated a service after the demise of Emu Airways, commencing 18 December 2005, but withdrew less than six months later.
 QantasLink also operated direct flights from Kangaroo Island to Melbourne, the first time the route was operated.
 In January 2007, Air South commenced four services daily using Titan nine seat aircraft, but ceased flights in October 2009.

 In June 2017, Qantas announced direct Qantaslink flights to Kangaroo Island from Adelaide and Melbourne from December 2017, offering five flights a week from Adelaide over the peak summer months, reducing to three flights a week after Easter, and two flights a week from Melbourne over the peak tourist season in December and January.
 An $18 million upgrade of the Kingscote Airport was completed in May 2018.

+Currently as at July 2026 Qantas operates daily flights year round and twice daily in peak season offering the most cost effective way for interstate and international tourist to get to and from the island if they are not self driving.